-- 8.17 Demarcations in connection with the issue of Settlement Orders under the Land Settlement Ordinance have to be carried out in terms of agreements between the Settlement Officer and claimants.
-These agreements are signed by both parties, and are binding on both.
-Once both parties have signed, no alteration in the wording can be made without re-opening the inquiry and obtaining the signatures of both parties to that alteration.
-The Attorney-General's ruling is very strict on this point.
-Consequently the Settlement Officer will not accept demarcations, which involve any alteration in the wording of the agreements. - 8.17.1 Example 1- A claimant and the Settlement Officer sign an agreement by which the claimant is to receive 2.0234Ha (5acres) of lots 21 and 22.
+- 8.14.1 Example 1- A claimant and the Settlement Officer sign an agreement by which the claimant is to receive 2.0234Ha (5acres) of lots 21 and 22.
 The Settlement Officer calls on this Department to carry out the demarcation, which he states is to be declared private by Settlement Order under the Land Settlement Ordinance.
 The claimant is fully aware of the situation of the 2.0234 Ha (5acres) and the sketch clearly shows that it lies in both lots.
-If the 2.0234 Ha (5acres) is surveyed in lot 21 only, at the request of the claimant at the time of survey, it will not agree with the wording of the agreement and, either he demarcation will have to be altered, or the agreement altered by striking out the Word "lot 22".
-The latter course would mean the re-opening of the inquiry, involving the summoning of the claimant, and a special visit by the Settlement Officer; the amended agreement would have to be signed by both parties, a fresh report written by the Settlement Officer and, in some instances, passed by the Attorney-General before final approval.
-The time, labour, and expense involved in this course would probably be considerably greater than the cost of amending the survey. - 8.17.2 Example II Several claimants and the Settlement Officer sign an agreement by which the claimants jointly are to receive 491.3736Ha (1,214acres 34 perches) more or less, out of lot 4.
+If the 2.0234 Ha (5acres) is surveyed in lot 21 only, at the request of the claimant at the time of survey, it will not agree with the wording of the agreement and, either he demarcation will have to be altered, or the agreement altered by striking out the work "lot 22".
+The latter course would mean the re-opening of the inquiry, involving the summoning of the claimant, and a special visit by the Settlement Officer; the amended agreement would have to be signed by both parties a fresh report written by the Settlement Officer and, in some instances, passed by the Attorney-General before final approval.
+The time, labour, and expense involved in this course would probably be considerably greater than the cost of amending the survey. - 8.14.2 Example II Several claimants and the Settlement Officer sign an agreement by which the claimants jointly are to receive 491.3736Ha (1,214acres 34 perches) more or less, out of lot 4.
 The Settlement Officer calls on this Department to carry out the demarcation, which he states is to be declared private by Settlement Order under the Land Settlement Ordinance.
 The demarcation sketch shows that the area is in lot 4 only; but the surveyor, in making the demarcation, straightens the common boundary of lots 4 and 5; thereby including small portions of lot 5, which has been declared State under the Land Settlement Ordinance, in the area now to be declared private.